tmip-emat/tmip-emat/docs/source/emat.scope/scope.file.rst

 #########

 Constants are inputs with a fixed value in the analysis.
 This input option is provided to allow the modeler to fix a set of inputs.
-This may also be useful as a placeholder in the scoping file.
+If a constant is to be set in a manner that it will really never change, then it may be more convenient to simply ignore the constant in the exploratory scope and simply code the constant value directly into the model itself.
+By providing this functionality in the scope file, TMIP-EMAT allows for use cases where an input is fixed in the current exploratory scope, but it may be changed or even treated as a variable input in other exploratory scopes that otherwise use the exact same underlying model.
 Note that both the ptype and the dist need to be set to 'constant' in the definition.

 ::